Jesse Ventura: Navy SEAL background

+In 1972, while Ventura was on active duty with Underwater Demolition Team 12, the Naval Special Warfare insignia (Seal Trident) became the identifying insignia of all SEAL and UDT personnel.
+This insignia has since been codified as denoting SEAL status, with the Navy's military personnel manual explicitly stating that the trident insignia signifies a qualified SEAL.
+Per SEAL veteran and future Navy Commander Tim Bosiljevac:By the early 1970s, since all frogmen were parachute qualified, the UDT and SEAL symbols were merged as one.
+The design which remained was the original SEAL design...The breast insignia could only be worn by those men who graduated from BUD/S and had additionally served a six month minimum probationary period within an active SEAL or UDT unit...The UDT/SEAL breast Insignia was too large and stood out too loudly, just like the men who wore it.
+Encountering such an attitude, frogmen wore it much more proudly.In 2009, the National Archives described Ventura as a "Former Navy SEAL".
+In the 2014 Ventura v.
+Kyle defamation trial, the United States District Court for the District of Minnesota wrote, "Ventura served as a member of the Navy Special Forces Underwater Demolition/SEAL Teams during the Vietnam War."

 Lawsuit against the TSA

 In January 2011, Ventura filed a lawsuit against the Transportation Security Administration, seeking a declaration that the agency's new controversial pat-down policy violated citizens' Fourth Amendment rights and an injunction to bar the TSA from subjecting him to the pat-down procedures.
 Ventura received a titanium hip replacement in 2008 that sets off metal detectors at airport security checkpoints.

 The U.S. district court dismissed the suit for lack of jurisdiction in November 2011, ruling that "challenges to TSA orders, policies and procedures" must be brought only in the U.S. courts of appeals.
 After the court's ruling, Ventura held a press conference in which he called the federal judges cowards; said he no longer felt patriotic and would henceforth refer to the U.S. as the "Fascist States of America"; said he would never take commercial flights again; said he would seek dual citizenship in Mexico; and said he would "never stand for a national anthem again" and would instead raise a fist.